© 2026

 Search results for

-• Democrats have the Senate and Republicans will soon have the House.
-In today’s Congressional Corner, Massachusetts Congressman Jim McGovern, a Democrat from the second district, continues his interview with WAMC’s Alan Chartock.
+• A Massachusetts political institution has died.
+In today’s Congressional Corner, Massachusetts Congressman Jim McGovern, a Democrat from the second district, speaks with WAMC’s Alan Chartock.